 Martha Gudina, one of Sibley’s OR nurses, went to an international conference and was inspired by this project and asked if our volunteers would like to participate.
 Of course, they said yes!

 There are many ways to participate in this project.
-You can sew the pillows and/or find donations of material and stuffing.
+You can sew the pillows and/or fund donations of material and stuffing.
 We hope that you will join our efforts for the Heart Pillow Project.
-Please contact Marianne Monek via email at email@example.com, or call 202-537-4486 if you have any questions or would like to help.
+Please contact Marianne Monek at firstname.lastname@example.org, or call 202-537-4486 if you have any questions or would like to help.